 Stella brings her finger up to Rob's lips, looks around.

 STELLA (interrupting) We don't want to attract any undue attention. (takes her finger away) It's a significant sacrifice to step into a body again.
-But you need to finish your play, right?
+But you want to finish your play, the hallmark of your life, right?